- Connecting your TV to your Xbox console can sometimes prove to be a difficult task, especially if you can't get rid of no display showing.

 - Press the Xbox button on the console to turn your console back on.

-Blank TV screen when watching a Blu-Ray Disc
+Xbox One S no display screen when watching a Blu-Ray Disc

 - Press the Xbox button to go to the Home screen > scroll left to open the Guide.